 For the timetable for all Chiang Mai buses and destinations, visit here.

-Where to Stay In Mae Salong
+go to link Where to Stay In Mae Salong

 For the budget traveler: